w3c/wai-website/pages/about/groups/apawg.md

 ## Contribute to the work

-W3C and the APA Working Group welcome input on APA work from the global accessibility community.
+W3C and the APA Working Group welcome input on APA work from individuals and organizations around the world.

 ### Contribute without joining the group